 Again, there is no absolute, standard script format like there is with screenplays.
 But if you want to see what my script for The Dreamer looks like: Download The Dreamer Script Sample Here

 I, Chris, format my scripts more like a traditional screenplay.
 If you want to see what my script for Greg The Megabeaver’s Prehistoric Sideshow looks like: Download The Prehistoric Sideshow Script Sample

 In both downloads, we included the actual comic pages which correspond to the script pages so you can look at them side-by-side.

-Story First, Layout Second
+Story First, Layout Second:

-I liken this process to that of editing film that I’ve already shot.
-I’ll change dialogue, pacing or even cut entire scenes while drawing.
+I liken this process to that of editing a film that I’ve already shot: I’ll change dialogue, pacing or even cut entire scenes while drawing.
 The scenes that were cut are then removed from the working version of the script for continuity purposes.

 Here’s what she had to say about the process she uses to write her comic scripts:

 After have what feels like roughly 25 pages worth of content, with a beginning, middle and end, I go back in to find “cliffhanger moments” within the script that I wrote.
 I use these to determine my page breaks so that whole issue is a “page turner.”